To #YOLO Means I Have to Work Harder on Early Financial Planning

 3) Consider Multiple Stream of Income

 Hustle hard, am I right?
 Having multiple streams of income than a main source of income will give you more financial security.
-While I highly encourage millennials to moonlight and source for freelance opportunities, an even better consideration is having your money work for you.
+While I highly encourage millennials to moonlight and source for freelance opportunities, a better consideration is having your money work for you.

 For example, rather than just setting aside savings in the bank, look at other sources of income.
 Low-risk plans like savings and endowment plans, especially.
 Diversifying income sources is a safety net in the event when our investments disappoint during market mayhem.
 Additionally, multiple income streams will keep your financial plans on track.